prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 A key analytical challenge is distinguishing genuine changes in PTM levels, due to altered kinase activity or signaling states, from changes caused by altered protein abundance ([10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477); [10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708)).
 Without proper correction, this confounding factor can lead researchers to misinterpret PTM data, incorrectly attributing higher phosphorylation signals solely to increased modification efficiency or pathway activation, rather than to elevated protein expression ([10.1039/c5mb00024f](https://doi.org/10.1039/c5mb00024f)).
 Controlling this confounder is critical to discern rapid, signaling-driven phosphorylation events from slower, transcriptionally or translationally regulated changes in protein abundance.

 Because phosphorylation is substoichiometric, only a small fraction of protein molecules carry the modification, enrichment to isolate phosphopeptides is required.
 Enrichment steps (such as IMAC or TiO₂) introduce additional sample handling and technical variability (10.1039/c5mb00024f; 10.1016/j.aca.2021.338716).
-Therefore, each stage—from digestion to cleanup to MS acquisition must be carefully optimized to improve reproducibility (10.1038/s41467-018-03309-6).
-Effective experimental design combined with tailored computational approaches (e.g. normalization strategies) are therefore essential to recover reliable, biologically meaningful PTM signals.
+Therefore, each stage, from digestion to cleanup to MS acquisition, must be carefully optimized to improve reproducibility (10.1038/s41467-018-03309-6).
+Effective experimental design combined with tailored computational approaches (e.g., normalization strategies) is therefore essential to recover reliable, biologically meaningful PTM signals.

 In TMT-based phosphoproteomics, sample multiplexing improves reproducibility and reduces missing values across experiments.
 Adding offline fractionation before LC–MS boosts depth—revealing thousands more phosphosites—while also distributing peptide load and minimizing matrix effects in each run.
 Together, these strategies control technical variance and ensure consistent quantification across fractions and conditions [10.1002/pmic.202100245](https://doi.org/10.1002/pmic.202100245).